Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Open-source monitoring and alerting toolkit with time-series databaseDesplegar

-Administrador de indexadores centralizados para la integración de Usenet y rastreadores de torrentsDesplegar
+Administrador de indexadores centralizado para la integración de Usenet y rastreadores de torrentsDesplegar

 Open-source game server management panel with Docker isolationDesplegar